24 Tips for Traveling as a Vegetarian (and Vegan)

 - We love cooking, and we enjoy cooking with local ingredients while we travel.

-- Because I am gluten-free and don’t eat dairy or soy, I’ll resort to eating meat, fish and seafood, even if my ideal diet is plant-based.
+- Because Becca is gluten-free and doesn’t eat dairy or soy, she’ll resort to eating meat, fish and seafood when plant-based options aren’t available or don’t meet her dietary restrictions.

-- Dan is mostly a vegetarian (but technically a pescatarian) and eats dairy, eggs and fish (on occasion).
+- I’m mostly a vegetarian (but technically a pescatarian) and eat dairy, eggs and fish (on occasion).

 - We’re okay knowing that meat or animal products are used to cook some types of food that we eat.
-(Sometimes we try to forget about it)
+Sometimes we try to forget about it.
+Becca needs to double check about dairly, though.
+Like butter cannot be used in her situation.

-- I kept vegetarian for a whole year in China, and when I came back home, tried veganism!
+- Becca kept vegetarian for a whole year in China, and when she came back home, tried veganism!
+Though her current diet is gluten-free, dairy-free, and soy-free, not plant-based.

 - We have learned how to travel extensively and be able to talk about what we wish to eat and not eat (whether for preference, or allergen safety).